C4Q/AC-Android/cohort_5.4/unit_03/03_08_JSON_parsing.md

 ```

 So, what can we do with a List of robust objects?
 Something to pass into a RecyclerView Adapter rings a bell....

+## Exercises

+Please see the exercises available for today's lesson on Canvas.